Critical Care Honours Program

 • Research projects offered by individual research groups within the department have been overseen by the Research Committee

-• All projects address fundamental scientific questions/ or key questions in improving care for the high-risk, deteriorating and critical ill patients
+• All projects address fundamental scientific questions/ or key questions in improving care for the high-risk, deteriorating and critically ill patients

 • Supervisors have extensive experience in research and graduate supervision and student assessment